Tropical Cyclone Harold

 Australia implemented strict protocols when delivering supplies to minimise any chance of transmission of the COVID-19 virus to Fiji.

-As part of the ongoing recovery in Fiji, Australia is providing longer-term support to assist with agriculture (including the distribution of crop seedlings), livelihoods, shelter, hygiene promotion, and counselling services in partnership with Australian Humanitarian Partnership NGOs, the Red Cross and local NGOs.
-Australia will also support the provision of cash transfers to affected communities though the Fiji Government’s own social welfare systems.
+As part of the longer term recovery in Fiji, Australia provided - support to assist with agriculture (including the distribution of crop seedlings), livelihoods, shelter, hygiene promotion, and counselling services in partnership with Australian Humanitarian Partnership NGOs, the Red Cross and local NGOs.
+Australia also supported the provision of cash transfers to affected communities through the Fiji Government’s own social welfare systems.